 Manufacturers have now adopted, various (VVT) variable valve timing, design approaches and technologies.
 Most importantly, to control the valve timing and how long; the intake and exhaust valves remain open.

-The (VVT) variable valve timing system, uses engine oil pressure, to change the position of the intake camshaft.
+So, the (VVT) variable valve timing system, uses engine oil pressure; to change the position of the intake camshaft.
 As a result, optimizing intake valve timing for operating conditions.
 Note: Only the intake is involved.

 Also, depending on the engine’s needs, the system may rotate the camshaft; in the advanced or retarded direction.
 Adjustments in the overlap time, between the exhaust valve closing and intake valve opening; results in improved engine efficiency.